wiz124/Harry-Li-tri3-Compsci/insertionsort.md

-# Selection Sorting Algorithms analysis:
+# Insertion Sorting Algorithms analysis:
 ### Terms to know:
   - time complexity
       - amount of computer time it takes to run the algorithm